 It’s sad to say, but there is a real market for people who want to make money without putting in the effort.
 Scammers love to target these people, and a trading robot fills the need.

 Is Robotic Trading Legal?

 Robot trading is legal.
 This comes with a caveat, not all countries allow robot trading.
 Some brokers frown on robot trading.

 Another issue with robot trading is that there is little to no regulation.
 This means that companies providing automated trading robots have little recourse.
 There is a lot of trust to be put into robotic trading and with good reason, there are many scams across the internet.

 Although taking the thinking out of your trading through robot trading sounds like a good idea, it may be better to learn to trade for yourself.

-Although appealing for a variety of reasons, automated trading systems shouldn’t be considered a substitute for a successful human trading strategy.
-You’ll also need to have some amount of knowledge to use an automated trading robot, why not learn to trade and do it for yourself
+Appealing for a variety of reasons, automated trading systems shouldn’t be a substitute for a human trading strategy.
+You’ll also need to have some amount of knowledge to use an automated trading robot, why not learn to trade and do it for yourself.

 Robotic trading also needs time.
 This is now a set and forget piece of software.
 You have to routinely check it.
 You may also need to intervene when random events occur or market conditions change.
 A robot won’t be able to disregard a random spike in the way that a human can.

 Would I personally use a trading robot?
 No, I’m confident in my own trading strategy and enjoy having complete control over trading decisions.
 For me, learning how to trade is better than to put your trust in automated trading software.